hightechu/hightechu-discord-bot/GETTING_STARTED_TEAM_MEMBERS.md

 ### Admin Member

-The admin member is in charge creating the Discord Server, Discord Bot and setting up GitHub Pages, Heroku, and Firebase.
-This team member should be confident in their skills to manage accounts and distributing important information to teammates.
+The admin member is in charge of creating the Discord Server, Discord Bot and setting up GitHub Pages, Heroku, and Firebase.
+This team member should be confident in their skills to manage accounts and distribute important information to teammates.

 ### Web Developer Member